Squirrel/Squirrel.Mac/README.md

 1. Add Squirrel.framework as a target dependency
 1. Link Squirrel.framework and add it to a Copy Files build phase which copies it into your Frameworks directory
-1. Ensure your application's Runpath Search Paths (`LD_RUNPATH_SEARCH_PATHS`) includes the Frameworks directory Squirrel.framework is copied into
+1. Ensure your application includes the [dependencies](#dependencies), Squirrel does not embed them.

 # Dependencies

 Squirrel depends on [ReactiveCocoa](http://github.com/ReactiveCocoa/ReactiveCocoa) and [Mantle](https://github.com/github/Mantle).

-If your application is already using ReactiveCocoa, ensure it is embedding version 3.0.
+If your application is already using ReactiveCocoa, ensure it is using version 3.0.

 Otherwise, add a target dependency and Copy Files build phase entry for the